dishabeeraladinni/DH110-Spring23/Assignment07.md

 With this revised prototype, the user will be:
 1. Creating their own avatar, choosing the background music and background of the game.

 On the homepage, the user has the ability to sign up or login into Game Pigeon.
+From there, the user creates her own avatar through 6 different features: background color, face, facial features, hair, skin, and ccessories.

 2. During the game, utilizing the chat option during the game, and sharing their game progress once the game is over.